Trizwit/fastnfoliotemp/README.md

 You can customize your individual portfolio in two ways:

 - **Using Pre-Built Components:** Explore the FastnUI library and call pre-built existing components.
 Edit and style them to match your preferences.
-[FastnUI Documentation](https://fastnwebframework/docs/fastnui)
+[FastnUI](https://fastnui.trizwit.com/)

 - **Creating Custom Components:** If you're feeling creative, design your own custom components using the Fastn language.
-[Fastn Language Guide](https://fastnwebframework/docs/fastn-language)
+[Fastn Language Guide](https://fastn.com/components/), [Video Guide](https://youtu.be/DkZEuC0a-Pk)

 ### 4. Preview Your Changes